 The first three entries should be reversed in the following month.
 Income taxes are typically retained as accrued expenses until paid, which may be at the end of a quarter or year.

-The following examples illustrate how accrued expenses can be listed within a company’s financial record books, as well as how both accrual accounting and cash basis accounting can be applied when recording accrued expenses.
+The following examples illustrate how accrued expenses can be listed within a company’s financial record books and how both accrual accounting and cash basis accounting can be applied when recording accrued expenses.

 Example of an accrued expense listed as a current liability

-Geo Space Contractors, a contracting firm that operates from a large office space, has to update its electrical system to meet current regulations.
+Geo Space Contractors, a contracting firm that operates from an ample office space, has to update its electrical system to meet current regulations.
 The company hired an electrician to complete the job on June 28.
 However, the electrician will finalize and send the invoice to Geo Space Contractors on July 10 in the amount of $12,500.

 Because the invoice will be sent after the current accounting period, the company may need to accrue the expense and related current liability in its financial books before the period ends.
 This liability may be recorded as a repair expense or a credit to “accrued expenses payable” in the amount of $12,500.
 The accrued expense may then be adjusted when the company receives the actual invoice, and it could reflect a value lower or higher than the estimated expense.